danilNil/instagram-ios-sdk/InstagramSDK/Pods/Typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-Elegant, powerful dependency injection for Objective-C. Lightweight (just 2500 lines of code), yet full-featured and super-easy to use.
+Powerful dependency injection for Cocoa and CocoaTouch.
+Lightweight, yet full-featured and super-easy to use.

 ## Familiar with Dependency Injection?

+*Typhoon is a DI library that makes good use of the runtime's (ObjC or Swift) late binding nature in order to perform method interception and forwarding.
+This makes for a very compelling <a href="https://github.com/typhoon-framework/Typhoon#design-goals--features">feature list.</a>*

+* In a rush?
+Here's a <a href="https://github.com/typhoon-framework/Typhoon/wiki/Swift-Quick-Start">Swift Quick Start</a> and an <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Objective-C Quick Start</a>.
-* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a>, <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>  ***Updated for version 2.0!!!!***
+* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
-* <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a>
-* <a href="https://github.com/typhoon-framework/Typhoon#design-goals--features">Check the feature list</a>.
+* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> (in progress) or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.

-otherwise. . .
+. . . otherwise . . .

 ### What is Dependency Injection?